 The length of stay is dependent on each youth’s needs and effort.
 It is possible to successfully complete the program in as short as 5 months, but the average length of stay for successful program completion has most recently been measured at 9 months.

 Can I wear my own clothes?

 Yes, if they are appropriate.
 We do not have uniforms, but we do have a dress code.
 Clothing with drug or alcohol symbolism or references, gang-related or satanic symbolism, and clothing that is torn, tattered, or revealing are not appropriate for use at Forest Ridge.
-If you only have clothes that fit into those described as unapproved, we have a supply of donated, used clothing that you can use until appropriate clothing can be obtained for you.
+If you only have clothes that fit into those described as unapproved, we have a supply of donated, new & gently used clothing that you can use until appropriate clothing can be obtained for you.

 What about electronics?